Nutrient: Plant

-Plant nutrients consist of more than a dozen minerals absorbed through roots, plus carbon dioxide and oxygen absorbed or released through leaves.
-All organisms obtain all their nutrients from the surrounding environment.

-Plants absorb carbon, hydrogen and oxygen from air and soil in the form of carbon dioxide and water.
+Plants absorb carbon, hydrogen, and oxygen from air and soil as carbon dioxide and water.
 Other nutrients are absorbed from soil (exceptions include some parasitic or carnivorous plants).
 Counting these, there are 17 important nutrients for plants: these are macronutrients; nitrogen (N), phosphorus (P), potassium (K), calcium (Ca), sulfur (S), magnesium (Mg), carbon (C), oxygen(O) and hydrogen (H), and the micronutrients; iron (Fe), boron (B), chlorine (Cl), manganese (Mn), zinc (Zn), copper (Cu), molybdenum (Mo) and nickel (Ni).
-In addition to carbon, hydrogen and oxygen; nitrogen, phosphorus, and sulfur are also needed in relatively large quantities.
-Together, the "Big Six" are the elemental macronutrients for all organisms.
+In addition to carbon, hydrogen, and oxygen, nitrogen, phosphorus, and sulfur are also needed in relatively large quantities.
+Together, these six are the elemental macronutrients for all organisms.

-They are sourced from inorganic matter (for example, carbon dioxide, water, nitrates, phosphates, sulfates, and diatomic molecules of nitrogen and, especially, oxygen) and organic matter (carbohydrates, lipids, proteins).
+They are sourced from inorganic matter (for example, carbon dioxide, water, nitrates, phosphates, sulfates, and diatomic molecules of nitrogen and, especially, oxygen) and organic compounds such as acids, carbohydrates, lipids, proteins.